 Known for her cameraless photo techniques on Cibachrome paper she has been shown in 34 galleries and been featured in over 200 exhibits around the world.
 Her work is widely collected and included in many corporate collections, particularly health care facilities such as Stanford University Hospital, Northwestern University Hospital, Meijer Heart Center, and many Kaiser Permanente Centers.

-With a passion for the environment and a special love for the Monterey Peninsula, Carol Henry has been melding her contemporary vision of “seeing” the natural world with the painter’s view at Carmel Visual Arts!
+With a passion for the environment and a special love for the Monterey Peninsula, Carol Henry has melded her contemporary vision of “seeing” the natural world with the painter’s view at Carmel Visual Arts!